ngs-doo/revenj/tutorials/revenj-tutorial-setup.md

 During initialization, Revenj Http looked up all WCF service contracts and initialized them.
 Revenj Http is actually using .NET HttpListener, but it's passing its requests to matched WCF service contracts, in this case `Crud.svc` Create method.

-Its implementation `CrudCommands.cs` is just passing it through the Revenj pipeline to the underlying Create class in `Revenj.Plugins.Server.Commands` project:
+Its implementation `CrudCommands.cs` is just passing it through the Revenj pipeline to the underlying Create class in `Revenj.Plugins.Server.Commands` project, which:

- - it performs basic validations
+ - performs basic validations
  - checks caller permissions
  - deserializes object (or casts is from previously deserialized one) to correct type
  - calls insert on repository with it